jina-ai/jina/docs/fundamentals/k8s.md

 ```

 This helper function can be called from:
-* our Python interface to translate a Flow define in Python to k8s yaml files
+* Jina's Python interface to translate a Flow defined in Python to K8s YAML files
-* our CLI interface to export a YAML Flow to k8s yaml files
+* Jina's CLI interface to export a YAML Flow to K8s YAML files

 ```{seealso}
 More detail in the {ref}`Flow export documentation <kubernetes-export>`